- IP Address

 - Internet provider

-- NOT SECURE
+- NOT CONNECTED

 Shut out hackers, identity thieves and the global government surveillance apparatus — every time you go online.